 Northern Arizona University

-In her music career over the past thirty years, she has performed in the: North Carolina Symphony, Aspen Symphony, Tucson Symphony, Memphis Symphony, Lansing Symphony, New Jersey Symphony, Arizona Opera Orchestra, Flagstaff Symphony Orchestra.
+In her music career over the past thirty years, she has performed in the North Carolina Symphony, Aspen Symphony, Tucson Symphony, Memphis Symphony, Lansing, Symphony, New Jersey Symphony, Arizona Opera Orchestra, and Flagstaff Symphony Orchestra.

 Since 1993, she has been Concertmaster for the Arizona Opera, an Opera company based in Phoenix and Tucson that is regularly reviewed by Opera News.
 She was also Assistant Concertmaster for the two summer series of Ring cycles performed by the Arizona Opera in Flagstaff (1996 and 1998).
 She has also been Concertmaster for the Flagstaff Symphony Orchestra since 1985.